 |College or School:||CoE

-Jan-Anders Mansson, director of the Composites Manufacturing and Simulation Center and a professor in materials engineering and in chemical engineering, has conducted research in recent years with the international bobsled and luge federations.
+Jan-Anders Mansson, director of the Composites Manufacturing and Simulation Center and Distinguished Professor of Materials Engineering and Chemical Engineering, has conducted research in recent years with the international bobsled and luge federations.

-“These are enormously costly facilities, and some of them don’t have many people using it,” said Mansson, who teaches a sports technology course at Purdue.
+“These are enormously costly facilities, and some of them don’t have many people using them,” says Mansson, who teaches a sports technology course at Purdue.
 “So, they’re built for the Olympics and then they stand rather unused.”

 Mansson said his three-year study looked at using ultra-high molecular weight polyethylene for the surface of the 1.2-mile (two-kilometer) tracks.
 The plastic, under a light mist of water, almost mimics the friction created by the stainless-steel runners on bobsleds, luge sleds and skeleton sleds on ice.

 In addition, the plastic track followed almost the exact speed profile as an ice track, letting the sleds reach more than 62 mph (100 kilometers per hour) just three-tenths of a mile (600 meters) into the length of the track.

 The low-friction, low-wear plastic is used in a variety of formats, ranging from allowing easier movement in artificial hip joints to coating the buckets in earth-moving equipment to allow sand and gravel to slide off easily.
 It also is widely used as the bottom layer of racing skis.

 Ultra-high molecular weight polyethylene also didn’t deteriorate after 1,000 bobsled runs, sustaining minimal damage that would not affect competitions.

 “When a sled passes, yes, it makes a microgroove, but then the polymer heals very quickly,” Mansson says.
 “We were so surprised that it worked so well like this in every category.”